scw-nhs/dcf-design-history/docs/sprint1.md

 description: How the team set up a rapid prototype to test with users
 includeInBreadcrumbs: true
 date: 2025-10-07
-author: WGLL delivery team at SCW
+author: Application Capability Framework delivery team at SCW
 ---

 ## The 'baseline' - a single platform